 Set in 1941, one year after the events of Sakura Wars, peace has returned to Tokyo at last.
-Seijuro Kamiyama (Yohei Azakami), the captain of the Imperial Combat Revue's Flower Division, is transferred to Europe and Sakura Amamiya (Ayane Sakura) assumes leadership in his place.
+Seijuro Kamiyama (Yohei Azakami), a naval Ensign and the captain of the Imperial Combat Revue's Flower Division, is transferred to Europe and Sakura Amamiya (Ayane Sakura) assumes leadership in his place.
 Kamiyama eventually returns to Japan, accompanied by Klara M. Ruzhkova (Misaki Watada), who is the apparent Sole Survivor of the first Moscow Combat Revue.
 Meanwhile, the team is approached by Valery Kaminski (Kenji Akabane) and Klara's older sister Leyla Ruzhkova (Haruka Shiraishi), two Moscow Combat Revue members who seek out Klara to have her rejoin the team.
 The Imperial Combat Revue must protect Tokyo once again and learn what the Moscow Combat Revue's real motives are.

 The series premiered on April 3, 2020 as part of the Ultra Super Anime Time block on Tokyo MX and BS11, and it consists of 12 episodes.
 Outside of Japan, Funimation premiered it same-day in North America and the United Kingdom.
 Madman Entertainment streamed it on the AnimeLab service in Australia and New Zealand, while Aniplex made it available via country-specific Wakanim services in Europe.